 - Faxanadu's "You do not have enough golds"

-- Sal in Futurama does this to emphasise his lower-classness.
+- Sal in Futurama does this to emphasize his lower-classness.
 Sometimes he does the opposite:

 - In Metalocalypse, Skwisgaar Skwigelf and Toki Wartooth do this alls the times to reminds yous that they're from Europes.

-- Ralphs T. Guards froms Animaniacs was horribles abouts dis tropes — and so was his wife.
-No word was safe from being pluralized around these two...ses.
+- Ralphs T. Guards froms Animaniacs is horribles abouts dis tropes — and so is his wife.
+No word is safe from being pluralized around these two...ses.
 Doctor Scratchansniff would doos it every now and then, but nowhere to the extent of the Guards.

 - Two words: The Internets.

-- This often happens when Italian foods are served in English-speaking countries.
+- Often happens when Italian foods are served in English-speaking countries.
 In Italian, ending words with the letter "I" indicates plurality, but in other countries, it's quite common to ask for a panini, biscotti, cannoli, etc; and thus by extension, "two paninis".
 (Gets very confusing with lasagna: the Italian plural is lasagne, but is the name of the dish a plural, singular, or mass noun?
 Both spellings are common.
 And in any case, what do you call two of them?)

-- On a similar note, lots of people are unaware that 'media' is the plural of 'medium', and will therefore use it improperly.
+- Lots of people are unaware that 'media' is the plural of 'medium', and will therefore use it improperly.

-- Likewise, "alumni".
-Many people will say that they are an alumni of a certain school.
-"Alumni" is actually the masculine plural; you would be an alumnus if male, or an alumna if female.
+- Many people will say that they are "an alumni" of a certain school.
+"Alumni" is actually the masculine plural; you would be an 'alumnus' if male, or an 'alumna' if female.
 (For the record, "alumnae" is the female plural.)